 Winter has the tendency to provoke introspection, and even more so now off the back of such a strange and turbulent year.
 To help you stay sane and healthy through the chilly days to come, here are our top picks of wellness rituals to enhance mood, immunity and wellbeing.

 The shorter days and less sunshine in winter can often leave us feeling flat and stagnant.
 With that comes the gravitation toward woody and grounding scents to create a comforting and cosy abode.

-Essential oils such as juniper berry have a woody, spicy aroma and are also rich in flavonoids that have been known to provide immune support for fighting off respiratory infections.
+Essential oils such as juniper berry have a woody, spicy aroma and are also rich in flavonoids that have been known to provide immunity support for fighting off respiratory infections.

 Other scents such as Frankincense, and Rosemary and Marjoram can provide a warming atmosphere and have therapeutic properties for winter cold and flu symptoms.

 The skin is our largest organ and deserves ample self-care.
 Since long beach days and plentiful sunshine is now behind us, the skin can become dull and dry – particularly when hidden under layers of clothing.